S3 API

 * **Signatures are not validated** — Alluxio extracts the username from the `Authorization` header but does not verify the cryptographic signature.
 The secret key can be any non-empty string.

 * **AWS SDK clients must use proxy mode** — AWS SDK (AWS CLI), boto3, and PyTorch S3 Connector (AWS CRT) do not follow HTTP 307 redirects to non-AWS endpoints.
-Use [Pattern B: Proxy Mode](#pattern-b-proxy-mode) (`alluxio.worker.s3.redirect.enabled=false`, the default).
-A load balancer is supported; for maximum throughput, use the collocated worker option.
+Use [Pattern B: Load Balancer + Proxy Mode](#pattern-b-load-balancer-proxy-mode) (`alluxio.worker.s3.redirect.enabled=false`, the default).

 * **No virtual-hosted DNS** — There is no DNS wildcard resolution for `<bucket>.endpoint`; this is a corollary of path-style only.